 Specs: 5" IPS LCD, Snapdragon 210 CPU with 1GB RAM, 3GB usable storage.

-This budget phone lists for $40, and cost me $10.
+This budget phone lists for $40, but a refurb that looks 100% like new cost me $10.
 It's locked to tracfone, but they aren't a bad budget provider.
 I didn't use there service so I'm only reviewing the phone here.
 I'm generally pretty hard on it, but of course for $10 it is actually quite fabulous compared to any other $10 tech device that isn't a phone.
 Of course that's because phone economics are pretty crazy and because tracfone surely subsidizes the price.

 It runs Android 6 (marshmallow) which is old but it really that doesn't matter much - any app you care about will be written to work all the way back to 4.4.
 I'm sure they made that choice because marshmallow is less resource intensive.